Topshelf/Topshelf/README.md

  * Getting an overview: `rake help`
  * Getting descriptions of the tasks: `rake -P`
  * Read some articles; currently we need help with environments configuration and reducing the noise in tasks by making the files FileTask-s themselves.
-Some of this stuff is discussed [here][fowler-rake]
+Some of this stuff is discussed [here][fowler-rake].

 In general you should define your tasks to have the least number of dependencies to function.
 Paths should be placed in the props dictionary at the start of the rake file.

 [fowler-rake]: http://martinfowler.com/articles/rake.html  "An article about Rake for building"